We seek to minimize waste throughout our operations – from the buildings we occupy to the services and products we sell to customers.

 *Contents may not have visible height

-5 This category consists of hazardous wastes for which the waste management vendors did not report the final disposal method, primarily because they were consolidated with wastes from other companies at the treatment, storage and disposal facilities prior to final disposition.
-Our Environment, Health and Safety (EHS) Waste team is continuously working with those vendors to more accurately report the final disposition of all AT&T hazardous wastes.
+8 This category consists of hazardous waste for which the waste management vendors did not report the final disposal method, primarily because they were consolidated with wastes from other companies at the treatment, storage and disposal facilities prior to final disposition.
+Our EHS Waste team is continually working with those vendors to more accurately report the final disposition of all AT&T hazardous waste.

 TOPIC: Landfill Diversion

-2030 TARGET: Reduce the amount of U.S. waste we send to landfill by 30% (2019 base year).
+2030 GOAL: Reduce the amount of U.S. waste we send to landfill by 30% (2019 base year).

 We are committed to reducing waste in our operations and responsibly handling the waste that we produce.